One dilemma that has always intrigued us is which prevails between wisdom vs intelligence?

 Those with true wisdom don’t make snap judgments.
 They take the time to evaluate the situation at hand.

 They also don’t see the world in shades of black and white.
-They understand that there’s variation and uncertainty.
+They understand that there are variations and uncertainty.
 Learn to recognize the varying shades of grey before you make a decision or offer advice.

 Build your own wisdom and intellect by observing how other people learn, react, and grow.
 Each experience can help you upgrade your mind.